maikelbos0/VDT.Core.Blazor.Wizard/src/VDT.Core.Blazor.Wizard/README.md

 ## Interactivity

-The wizard provides the following readonly properties to access state information:
+Aside from the Blazor properties shown in the above example, the wizard provides the following readonly properties to access state information:

 - `IsActive` - Indicates whether or not the wizard is currently active
 - `ActiveStepIndex` - Index of the currently active step if the wizard is active; otherwise `null`
 - `ActiveStep` - Currently active step if the wizard is active; otherwise `null`
 - `IsFirstStepActive` - Indicates if the first step in the wizard is the currently active one
 - `IsLastStepActive` - Indicates if the last step in the wizard is the currently active one
+- `AllSteps` - All available wizard steps in order of display

 The wizard provides the following methods to manipulate its state.
 These methods can also be accessed from the layout context using `context.Wizard`.